Gazzayeatman/FashionBrazil/wp-content/plugins/woocommerce-dynamic-gallery/readme.txt

 === WooCommerce Dynamic Gallery ===
 Contributors: a3rev, nguyencongtuan
 Tags: WooCommerce image gallery, WooCommerce, WooCommerce Product images, WooCommerce Product Gallery, WooCommerce Dynamic Gallery
-Requires at least: 4.1
+Requires at least: 4.5
-Tested up to: 4.7.1
+Tested up to: 4.9.4
-Stable tag: 2.3.3
+Stable tag: 2.5.2
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Bring your product pages and presentation alive with WooCommerce Dynamic Gallery.
 Beautifully.

-== Description ==
+== DESCRIPTION ==

 Science has proven that Product images have a massive impact on your stores conversion rates.
 WooCommerce Dynamic Gallery will bring your stores static image display to life.

 As soon as you install WooCommerce Dynamic Gallery your Product pages image gallery is transformed into a dynamic scrolling product gallery with thumbnails displayed in a single row slider.

-= Key Features =
+= KEY FEATURES =

 * The #1 Product Page image gallery for WooCommerce Products page.
-* First released July 2012 with 63 maintenance updates and feature upgrade versions released in 48 months (as at August 2nd 2016)
+* First released July 2012 with 69 maintenance updates and feature upgrade versions released in 59 months (as at June 6th 2017)
-* Full support for WordPress version 4.4 responsive images - srcset and size
+* Full support for WordPress responsive images - srcset and size
 * Fully integrated with WooCommerce Product Gallery
-* Full compatibility with WooCommerce version 2.6+ with backward compatibility to version 2.1
+* Full compatibility with WooCommerce version 3.0.7+ with backward compatibility to version 2.6

-= Product Gallery =
+= PRODUCT GALLERY =

 * Instantly applies Dynamic Gallery features to all WooCommerce Product Gallery images on install
 * Auto Converts your static product image galleries into a dynamic scrolling gallery